 His numbers alone speaks volume of what a dangerous goal scorer he was.
 Jaroslav was very unorthodox for a European player.
 He scored most of his goals standing in the crease area stuffing in rebounds.
 He didn't mind getting his nose dirty and despite not being very big he was extremely hard to move out from the slot when he parked there.

 Discovered by Carl Brewer

 Jaroslav's playing style was perfect for the NHL.
 He first caught the eye of former NHL defenseman Carl Brewer who then tipped Scotty Bowman (St. Louis coach at that time) about him.
-A young Cliff Fletcher went to Czechoslovakia in 1969 to sign three players, they were Jaroslav Jirik, Jan Havel and Josef Horesovský.
+A young Cliff Fletcher went to Czechoslovakia in 1969 to sign three players - Jaroslav Jirik, Jan Havel and Josef Horesovský.
 The Czech government had given them their permission to let them play in North America.
-The problem was that Havel was 27-years old and Horesovský only 23, so the Czech government changed their minds about these two and only released Jaroslav Jirik because he was 30-years old, which was the age when they usually released their players.
+The problem was that Havel was 27-years old and Horesovský only 23, so the Czech government changed their minds about these two and only released Jaroslav Jirik because he was 30-years old, which was the age when they decided to release certain players.

 A Cup Of St. Louis Coffee

 When Jaroslav came over to North America he immediately entered the St. Louis Blues training camp in Ottawa and in New Brunswick.
 After one of the training games Jaroslav was voted as the best foreigner, which he admitted made him laugh out loud because he was the only foreigner on any team.

 After ten pre-season games Jaroslav was sent down the Blues farm team, Kansas City Blues (CHL).
 He played very well with Kansas and scored 35 points including 19 goals in 53 games and was voted as the team's Rookie of the year.
 When it was clear that St. Louis would make the playoffs they dared to call up Jaroslav for a tryout with St. Louis.